aLANparty/rr-bayc-token-info/README.md

 ## The Lost Token: 382

-Token 382 was minted directly to the `0x0` address.
+Token 382 was minted, but then burned immediately.
 IPFS data is similar to other <1300 tokens, but can not be queried directly with `tokenURI` because of it's burned status.
 It's hashes were retrieved by looking at the parameters passed in it's mint transaction.

 token 382: `ipfs://QmcfkLubs9pi2VqNzJhkCp5cBNfGJf5RYCvUEcmmTABJ1W/metadata.json`